ckeditor/ckeditor5/docs/getting-started/integrations/quick-start.md

 If you do not want to build your project using npm and cannot rely on the CDN delivery, you can download ready-to-run files with CKEditor&nbsp;5 and all its plugins.

 <info-box>
-	Starting from v44, a `licenseKey` property is required to use the editor.
+	Starting from version 44, the `licenseKey` property is required to use the editor.
 If you use a self-hosted editor from ZIP:

-	* You must either comply with the GPL license or
+	* You must either comply with the GPL or
 	* Obtain a license for {@link getting-started/licensing/license-key-and-activation self-hosting distribution}.

 	You can set up [a free trial](https://portal.ckeditor.com/checkout?plan=free) to test the editor and evaluate the self-hosting.